HananyTolba/MakePrediction/README.md

 Example
 ==========================

-Here is a simple example to(Python 3):
+Here is a simple example:

 ```python
 from makeprediction.quasigp import QuasiGPR as qgpr